-End-users can navigate through dates within a scheduler using the Navigation ribbon group items:
+Users can navigate through dates within a scheduler with the Navigation ribbon group items:

-Right-clicking within the main scheduler area invokes the context menu which contains items for navigation through dates:
+Users can right-click within the main scheduler area to invoke the context menu to navigate through dates:

 - Go to Today moves focus to the current day preserving the existing view mode;

-- Go to Date... invokes the Go to Date dialog for selecting a date and view type.
+- Go to Date… invokes the Go to Date dialog to select a date and view type.
 The date can be selected using either the calendar control or by entering a string with the placeholders.
 Use the Show In drop-down list to select the desired view type.

 Navigate Through Resources

-End-users can navigate through resources and change the number of resources each page displays using the Resource Navigator.
-The user can click the buttons to move back and forth through the resources list; one by one, or straight to the last one on the list.
-The scrollbar scrolls through resources.
+Users can click the buttons to move back and forth through the resources list; one by one, or straight to the last one on the list.
 The scheduler tracks selections and displays the corresponding resource groups.
 The plus and minus buttons increase or decrease the number of resources shown.

 Navigate through Time Cells

-The following table contains the common navigation operations available to end-users:
+The following table contains the common navigation operations available to users:

 Moves focus to the clicked cell.